Entomology undergrad shares love of bugs with peers and public through leadership

 What is your favorite thing about MSU?

 The campus is beautiful!
-My favorite place is probably the horticultural and children’s gardens.
+My favorite place is probably the MSU Horticultural and 4-H Children's gardens.

 Do you have advice for anyone interested in an entomology major?

-The Department is friendly—come talk to us!
+The Department of Entomology is friendly—come talk to us!
 Learning the major insect orders before taking any entomology class is useful as well.